Amari Cooper Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 - Cooper has been the target of 15.7% (97 total) of his team's 619 passing attempts this season.

-- Cooper (16 red zone targets) has been the recipient of 17.4% of his team's 92 red zone pass attempts.
+- Cooper has seen the ball thrown his way 16 times in the red zone this season, 17.4% of his team's 92 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Cooper's matchup with the Eagles.